szymonkulinski/2048-Game/README.md

         }
 ```
 Loading scores

-<i> We check if file exist, and if it exists then we take the list of players from leaderboard.xml file and copy it to the "players" list</i>
+<i> We check if file "leaderboard.xml" exist, and if it exists then we take the list of players from that file and copy its content to the "players" list deserializing it</i>
 ```cs
         private void loadScores()
         {